itsmrshow/home-assistant-mcp-server/README.md

 **Let AI build your Home Assistant automations – just describe what you want in natural language** 🏠🤖

+You describe your goal → AI inspects your Home Assistant → designs a custom solution → and deploys it on-board automatically. 🚀
 Transform the way you manage your smart home.
 This add-on enables **Cursor**, **Visual Studio Code (VS Code)**, or any **MCP-enabled IDE** to:

 - 📝 Analyze your Home Assistant configuration, entities, and devices